What is Multi-Touch Attribution?

 *If you’re an Enterprise organization, you can expect this data to be valuable for all of the above roles, aside from VPs of Product and VPs of Sales.

-The more [clean] “event” data set you can add in, the more robust the resulting model will be.
-For example, a log of website visits + email clicks + form submits + sales activity is better than just having one of those sources.
+The more [clean] “event” data sets you can add, the more robust the resulting model will be.
+For example, a log of website visits + email clicks + form submissions + sales activity is better than just having one of those sources.
 This includes any marketing or sales activity involving an interaction with the customer.
 This dataset will become the source data for attribution.
-These events (or touches) are all eligible to get the credit for the conversion
+These events (or touches) are all eligible to get the credit for the conversion.

 Key Considerations When Selecting a Multi-Touch Attribution Model